 Currently, California DUI laws impose no such restrictions.
 The Golden State does have strict DUI laws that permit harsh sentencing.
-To protect yourself and your rights, contact a trusted, respected Los Angeles DUI defense attorney with the Kraut Law Group to explore your possible defenses and responses.
+To protect yourself and your rights, contact a trusted, respected Los Angeles DUI defense attorney with the Kraut Criminal & DUI Lawyers to explore your possible defenses and responses.

 Have you been stopped for DUI in Los Angeles, contact attorney Michael Kraut at (323) 464-6453 or online.
 Our team is located at 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028.